 Mr. Patoile and his team of seasoned family law attorneys work closely with our managing partner, Aaron Barrick who is a retired JAG Colonel and who wasw the Senior Legal Advisor and General Counsel to the Adjutant General for Colorado.
 In this capacity, Mr. Barrick has overseen all legal personnel in the state militia and was responsible for all matters of state and federal law impacting the national guard and its more than 4,500 military members and their families.
 He is a former Special Assistant U.S. Attorney and Judge Advocate in the United States Air Force.
 He maintains a top secret security clearance.

-Military divorces where one or both party are serving in the military for start with a jurisdiction concern of whether the Service Members’ Civil Relief Act or UIFSA apply.
+Military divorces where one or both party are serving in the military, when a seasoned Colorado military divorce attorney is involved, often start with a jurisdictional concern as to whether the Service Members’ Civil Relief Act or UIFSA apply.
 Second, a consideration of service regulations for family support and accelerated determinations of support may apply.
 Having a skilled attorney is essential for non-military spouses to assist them in readling Leave and Earnings Statements (LES), pay charts, and determining allowances.